saur-bh/mainteny/README.md

 ## Running Tests

-* To run all  or indiviual tests, run `npm run cy:open` - headed Mode
+* To run all  or indiviual tests via GUI, run `npm run cy:open` - headed Mode
-* To run individual tests from command prompt , run `npm run cy:tests --glob 'cypress/integration/**/login.feature'`  - headlessMode
+* To run tests from command prompt , run `npm run cy:tests`  - headlessMode

 ## Enhancement
   * Integration with CI tool i.e. Jenkins
-  * API test Integration
   * Performance testing using Karate or jMeter
-  * Alternative way to find elemnet if could not be located.
+  * Alternative way to find element if could not be located.